 :::callout

 There is a critical distinction between context window (the maximum tokens a model will accept as input) and effective context (the depth at which recall actually stays high).
-A 2M-token window with degraded recall past 500k is operationally different from a 1M-token window with stable recall to the final token.
+Two models can both advertise a 1M-token window and behave completely differently: one with degraded recall past 500k is operationally different from one with stable recall to the final token.
+Now that the leaders cluster at 1M tokens, effective recall — not the headline number — is the real tiebreaker.
 Always evaluate both.

 :::